scOpenLab/comet_run_fixer/README.md

 The output OME-TIFF file can be read with the COMET Horizon VIewer.

 ## TO-DO
-Convert to a python script able to handle a folder with multiple files from a single run.
+Take as input a folder with an arbitrary number of images from the same run, instead of 2 files.